 Test methods used for analysis of supplement products/ingredients are accredited to ISO 17025, a globally recognised standard relating to laboratories and test procedures - LGC has held accreditation since 2003.
 To achieve such accreditation, LGC holds a state of the art supplement testing lab and conducts extensive validation analysis to assess matrix, compound and detection performance, before adding any substances to its core screening programmes.
 Within the UK (LGC Fordham), accreditation is granted by UKAS (the United Kingdom Accreditation Service - laboratory number 1187).
 Within the US (LGC Lexington), accreditation is granted by A2LA (the American Association for Laboratory Accreditation - certificate no. 3244.01).

-As a doping control laboratory, LGC works directly with sports authorities, national anti-doping organisations and national governing bodies worldwide.
-Providing advice and expert support, LGC is able to represent the views of partners and assist in the shaping of future regualtion.
+As a doping control and supplement testing lab, LGC works directly with sports authorities, national anti-doping organisations and national governing bodies worldwide.
+Providing advice and expert support, LGC is able to represent the views of partners and assist in the shaping of future regulation.

 Informed Sport tests sports supplement products for a wide range of banned substances on the WADA Prohibited List, as well as lists for organisations such as the AFL, NRL, NFL, NCAA and MLB.

 Over the last 15 years, LGC has shaped its screening programme for Informed Sport by conducting surveillance analysis and research in order to assess supplement contamination and the emergence of new threats within the supplement industry.
 LGC works closely with a number of key stakeholders within the anti-doping community and sports supplements industry, to ensure that screening programmes remain at the forefront of risk management.